Back pain treatment

-Generally back pain can be attributed to mechanical causes, most of which are relatively benign, although a small number of cases are due to more serious illness.
+Generally, back pain can be attributed to mechanical causes, most of which are relatively benign, although a small number of cases are due to more serious illness.
 Common causes of back pain include degeneration (such as osteoarthritis), muscle strain, mechanical problems (such as a herniated disc), and vertebral fractures associated with osteoporosis.

 How is back pain diagnosed?

-Diagnosis done by a doctor through a comprehensive history and physical examination.
+Diagnosis is done by a doctor through a comprehensive history and physical examination.
 Additionally, a full neurological work-up is often performed to identify compressed nerves from a herniated disc.
 Supplemental imaging (such as X-ray, MRI, or CT scan) is usually reserved for symptoms that persist beyond several weeks despite conservative treatment or if a physician suspects a serious pathology.

 Back pain treatments

 Typically, back pain accompanied by conservative treatments resolves itself within weeks.
 Back pain treatments include: